-The Worker Rights element should describe the steps an applicant will take to support the rights of workers to join or form unions of their choosing, and how they will have the opportunity to organize with the purposes of exercising collective voice in the workplace in both construction and ongoing operations.
-Applicants may also describe steps they will take to address health and safety in a way that ensures worker engagement in these plan designs, and track and address retention.
-Applicants are encouraged to describe how Project Labor Agreements or Community Workforce Agreements will be utilized in construction activity and the level of commitment to collective bargaining for ongoing operations work (consistent with the Engagement section).
+The Worker Rights element should describe whether workers can form and join unions of their choosing, and how they will have the opportunity to organize with the purposes of exercising collective voice in the workplace in both construction and ongoing operations.
+Applicants should also outline plans to ensure project success and continuity by mitigating labor disputes or strikes, including by demonstrating neutrality with respect to union organizing and supporting good faith negotiations.
+The Worker Rights element should include a description of activities and policies the project team will enact to ensure worker engagement in the design and execution of workplace safety and health plans; project team plans to ensure workplace health and safety and create worksites free from harassment and discrimination; and plans to track retention and address areas of worker or workplace concern.
+Applicants should describe how Project Labor Agreements or Community Workforce Agreements will be utilized in construction activity and the level of commitment to collective bargaining for ongoing operations work (consistent with the Engagement section).